jdmedeiros/kubernetes-the-hard-way-aws/README.md

 The intent of this page is similar to the original guide.
 My motivation to create it has been to learn more about AWS and Kubernetes.

+This branch updates all packages to the latest releases and installs the [aws-load-balancer-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) to help manage Elastic Load Balancers for a Kubernetes cluster.

 ## Labs

 * [Prerequisites](#prerequisites)